joachimwolff/hyperparameterScoringHiC/README.md

 ## Dependencies
 The main dependency is the  Hi-cGAN repository (https://github.com/joachimwolff/Hi-cGAN) repo, with additional requirements detailed in the notebooks.

-## Testing
-Run the “hicOptimize” tool from the Hi-cGAN repository to test the models.

 ### Additional Dependencies